jeremycyr/astro-paper/src/data/blog/simple-rate-limiting-step-functions-sqs-priority-and-task-tokens.md

 It's a common enterprise scenario: your modern system creates event bursts that overwhelm legacy APIs.
 If you're lucky, you'll get 429 responses, throwing your sending process into an expensive game of "do some math, take a break, and try again later."
 More likely, your target system falls over completely—500 errors or `ETIMEDOUT` failures where you never know if the work completed.
 Did the API eventually finish? ¯\_(ツ)_/¯

-Traditional solutions involve building custom queue polling with concurrency tracking, handling retry logic, and managing always-on compute costs.
-Some accept 429s and retry, but that compute isn't free—especially when Step Functions charge per state transition.
-Accumulate enough retries, and you've just DDoS'd your own system.
+Some systems will give you an async queue in the target system that you can use.
+Usually however, you're left to develop a mechanism to control the flow and handle backoff and retry.
+Queue patterns are useful of course, but you still need some flow control mechanism, which usually ends up being a polling worker that is burning a bunch of always-on compute.
+How do we orchestrate multiple calls?
+How are we preserving state between them?
+How are we handling failure modes?

 ## The Solution: AWS Primitives Working Together

 As with most things AWS, the more you can handle with **AWS primitives**, the simpler and better off your build will be.
 If you find yourself building distributed locks, take a sip of coffee and ask if you're missing a native solution.

-We've been using a pattern that combines Step Functions, SQS, and Lambda concurrency controls to solve for rate limiting, priority, and async state preservation—all in a pretty simple way.
+We've been using a pattern that combines Step Functions, SQS, and Lambda concurrency controls to solve for rate limiting, priority, and async state preservation—all in a relatively simple and elegant way.

 ### The Core Pattern